ldwj0412/todo-api-app/README.md

 The base URL for all the endpoints is http://localhost:5000.
 The API includes the following endpoints:

 ## User Authentication

+### POST /register

+Body Parameters:

+- username (string): The username of the user
+- password (string): The password of the user

+Response:
+- A success message indicating that the user has been successfully registered

 ### POST /login

 Body Parameters: